Security at Lattice

 World Class Application Security

-Data is encrypted in-transit using bank-grade TLS 1.2, the safest method available today.
+Data is encrypted in-transit using bank-grade TLS 1.2.
 Data is encrypted at-rest using 256-bit encryption via native AWS capabilities.

 Data Permissions & Authentication

 Access to customer data is limited to authorized employees who require it for their job and data access is logged.

 Security breaches will be communicated within 48 hours, and vulnerabilities are fixed ASAP.